wagtail/wagtail/docs/howto/settings.rst

 .. _Embedly: http://embed.ly/

-To use Embedly, you must also install their python module:
+To use Embedly, you must also install their Python module:

 .. code-block:: bash